microsoft/identity-dev-lab/java/Spring-Boot/README.md

 ### Step 4:  Configure the sample to use your Azure AD tenant

-Open `web.xml` in the webapp/WEB-INF/ folder.
+Open `application.yml` in the Spring-Boot/src/main/resources folder.
 Fill in with your tenant and app registration information noted in registration step.
-Replace 'YOUR_TENANT_NAME' with the tenant domain name, 'YOUR_CLIENT_ID' with the Application Id and 'YOUR_CLIENT_SECRET' with the key value noted.
+Replace <client id> with the app id, <client secret> with the app secret and <AD tenant> with the AD tenant ID or domain name.

-### Step 5: Package and then deploy the adal4jsample.war file.
+### Step 5: Package and run it locally.

 - `$ mvn clean package`
 - `$ mvn spring-boot:run`